ASIA NEWS NETWORK

-“Jiang even said he is willing to resign if he cannot fulfil his promise.
+“Jiang even said he is willing to resign if he cannot fulfill his promise.
 These words are resolute and decisive, and I hope we can all be assured,” Ma continued.

 On Monday, Jiang had quoted Chen's statement, “US pork (containing ractopamine) will definitely not be imported while I am serving as premier.”
 “This statement applies to me as well” said Jiang.

 Ma was presiding yesterday at the KMT Central Standing Committee in the capacity of party chairman.
 At the party's invitation, the Council of Agriculture (COA) delivered a report on upcoming agricultural policy.

 COA Minister Chen Bao-ji said there are no plans to alter the standing policy that pork and beef import restrictions are treated separately.